ToofDerling/Ghostscript.Core/README.md

+This is a fork of Ghostscript.NET.

+The only changes are in the Ghostscript.NET project: A project file (Ghostscript.Core) that targets .Net 6 has been added.
+And a couple of memory routines has been updated with code from .Net, that may or may not be faster.

+The original README:

 **Ghostscript.NET** - (written in C#) is the most completed managed wrapper library around the Ghostscript library (32-bit & 64-bit), an interpreter for the PostScript language, PDF, related software and documentation.

 [**NuGet: PM> Install-Package Ghostscript.NET**](http://nuget.org/packages/Ghostscript.NET/)